 Why volunteer?

-It takes nearly one thousand volunteers to host the largest cycling festival in North America over four days each April as the Laguna Seca Raceway is transformed from sports cars to a celebration of all things cycling.
-Non-profit groups from the tri-County area provide volunteers and in return receive a financial grant based on the hours contributed and jobs performed.
-Financial grants range from $250 - $10,000 and on average we award a total of $75,000 to our non-profit partners in appreciation of their support.
-Volunteers receive lunch on the day they volunteer, an event t-shirt, and a free 4-day event pass.
+It takes nearly 1,500 volunteers to host the largest cycling festival in North America over four days each April, as Laguna Seca Raceway is transformed from a sports car venue to a celebration of all things cycling.
+Nonprofit groups from the tri-county area provide volunteers, and in return, receive a financial grant based on the hours contributed and jobs performed.
+On average, we award nearly $90,000 to our non-profit partners in appreciation of their support.
+Volunteers receive lunch on the day of their volunteer service, an event t-shirt, and a 4-day event pass.

 How can I get my organization involved?

-Each non-profit organization designates a team captain to be the point of contact for their volunteers.
-We provide the team captain with a link to our Volunteer Local online sign-up platform which they can share to make it easy for their volunteers to sign-up for a shift, enter their t-shirt size, and sign the event waiver.
-The Sea Otter Classic Foundation, a non-profit organization created by the Sea Otter Classic, coordinates all volunteer activity for the event.
-Team captains are welcome to pick-up their volunteer t-shirts and parking passes in advance, or volunteers can pick them up before their shift.
+Each nonprofit organization designates a team captain as the primary point of contact for its volunteers.
+We provide the team captain with a link to our Volunteer Local online sign-up platform, which they can share to make it easy for their volunteers to sign up for a shift, enter their t-shirt size, and sign the event waiver.
+The Sea Otter Classic Foundation, a nonprofit organization established by the Sea Otter Classic, coordinates all volunteer activities for the event.
+Team captains are welcome to pick up their volunteer t-shirts and parking passes in advance, or volunteers can pick them up before their shift.
 We host an informational Zoom meeting with Team Captains two weeks before the event to provide a comprehensive overview, review logistics, and answer questions.
+To initiate the process, complete the partnership interest form.

 What kind of volunteer jobs do you need help with?

-The Sea Otter Classic hosts events ranging from Road Racing to Cross Country Mountain Bike, Downhill, an e-Bike race, Gran Fondo tours, and in 2022 the first ever Fuego 100K mountain bike race which will attract the top 20 professional men and women riders from around the US.
-Plus, the festival features 1,000 exhibitors from throughout the cycling and outdoor industries.
-Volunteers are needed help with registration, the Kids’ Ride Zone, to serve as course marshals, support finish line hospitality, staff a bike valet and information booths, and much more.
+The Sea Otter Classic hosts events ranging from Circuit Racing to Cross Country Mountain Bike, Downhill, Gravel, Gran Fondo tours, and serves as the kick-off race for the Life Time Grand Prix.
+The Festival features over 1,000 exhibitors from throughout the cycling and outdoor industries.
+Volunteers are needed to assist with registration, the Kids’ Ride Zone, serve as course marshals, support finish line hospitality, staff bike valet and information booths, and more.